John Martin Scripps: Gerard Lowe

 Gerard George Lowe came from Johannesburg, South Africa.
 He was a chemical engineer with South African Breweries.
 He went to Singapore to shop for electrical and electronic goods.
-Before he left Johannesburg on 7 March 1995, he told his wife Vanessa, a local airlines employee, his exact schedule, saying: "I will call you the moment I check into the hotel to give you the contact number.
+Before he left Johannesburg on 7 March 1995, he told his wife Vanessa, a local airline employee, his exact schedule, saying: "I will call you the moment I check into the hotel to give you the contact number.
 If you do not hear from me on 10 March, it would mean that I would have a seat on the plane to return to South Africa and would arrive home on 11 March.
 But if I do call you on 10 March, that would mean that I have not managed to get a seat and would return on 12 March."

 When Lowe arrived at Singapore Changi Airport on the morning of 8 March, he was approached by Martin (under the assumed name of Simon Davis), who struck up a conversation with him and suggested that they share a room, to which Lowe agreed.
 They managed to book Room 1511 in the River View Hotel off Havelock Road.
-The next morning, Martin asked a hotel receptionist to delete Lowe's name from the room registration system, saying that he had kicked Lowe out the previous night for being a homosexual.
+The next morning, Martin asked a hotel receptionist to delete Lowe's name from the room registration system, saying that he had kicked Lowe out the previous night for being a homosexual, which was illegal in Singapore at the time.

-Later that day, Martin forged Lowe's signature and used his credit card to withdraw $6,000 from a branch of DBS Bank at Raffles City Shopping Center.
+Later that day, Martin forged Lowe's signature and used his credit card to withdraw $6,000 from a branch of DBS Bank at Raffles City Shopping Centre.
 He would withdraw a further $2,400 in cash using the same technique over the next few days.
 Martin also bought a $490 video recorder (which he mailed to his sister in England) and a $180 pair of Nike Alpha Trainer shoes with Lowe's credit card, and even attended a performance by the Singapore Symphony Orchestra.
-On 11 March, he visited a Thomas Cook travel agents office in Anson Road to arrange the transfer of $8,500 in cash and US$5,000 in converted travelers cheques to a San Francisco based bank account in the name of 'John Martin'.
+On 11 March, he visited a Thomas Cook travel agency office in Anson Road to arrange the transfer of $8,500 in cash and US$5,000 in converted traveller's cheques to a San Francisco based bank account in the name of 'John Martin'.
 After being informed the transfer would take a few days to complete, he also bought a $485 return air ticket to Phuket via Bangkok with cash, and departed from Singapore at 7pm that same evening.